m-pouleau/drl_grasping/README.md

 </details>

 <details><summary><b>End-to-End Learning from 3D Octree Observations</b></summary>

+TODO: DO THE SAME FOR POINTNET ans DP3 !!!

 This project initially investigated how 3D visual observations can be leveraged to improve end-to-end learning of manipulation skills.
 Octrees were selected for this purpose due to their efficiently organized structure compared to other 3D representations.